jvanlint/tacview2db/README.md

 ![TacView Example](docs/images/tacviewimage.png)
 [TacView](https://www.tacview.net/product/about/en/)

-# Why tacview2db?
+# Why **tacview2db**?
 TacView provides an excellent way of visualising and capturing telemetry in chronological order.
-However, if you would like to keep track of statistics over time, or identify the effectiveness of weapons, it is best to have a relational database that would provide teh ability to query this information.
+However, if you would like to keep track of statistics over time, or identify the effectiveness of weapons, it is best to have a relational database that would provide the ability to query this information.

-tacview2db stores all TacView data to provide you with the ability to query a rich set of events.
+**tacview2db** stores all TacView data to provide you with the ability to query a rich set of events.
 Using this data you can answer questions such as:

 - What is the hit rate of weapon X?
 - Which call sign has the most kills over the course of a campaign on missions?